Escape reality with this list of the best YA fantasy books!

 Red Queen by Victoria Aveyard

 One of the first YA fantasy books that I read!
 Mare lives in a world that is divided by the color of your blood.
 As a Red, she lives to serve the Silvers, an elite class with special powers.
 At least until she discovers a secret power of her own and its revealed in front of the King.

 To cover up this unbelievable occurrence, the King brings her into the royal family and she begins to play a dangerous game to keep herself alive and help the growing Red rebellion.

 I absolutely flew threw this one, turning pages to find out what would happen next.

 A Song Below Water by Bethany Morrow

-If you’re looking for another diverse YA fantasy read, give this one a shot!
+If you’re looking for another diverse option in the best YA fantasy books, give this one a shot!
 I haven’t read it yet myself but I’ve seen positive reviews across the board and I’m hoping to find it at my library soon.

-Ashley Poston is known for her YA fairy tale retellings, so I cannot wait for her newest book coming in October.
+Ashley Poston is known for her YA fairy tale retellings, so I cannot wait to read her take on making this list of best YA fantasy books.
 Cerys lives in a kingdom where there is no hunger, war, or disease.
 But she carries with her a piece of the magic from the surrounding forests.

-Are there any books you would add to this list of the best YA fantasy books?
+Are there any YA fantasy books you would add to this list of the best YA fantasy books?